Skip to main content

 Hormones as Cellular Conductors

-Think of your as a highly sophisticated orchestra.
+Think of your cardiovascular system as a highly sophisticated orchestra.
 The cells are the musicians, and hormones are the conductors, ensuring each section plays in concert.
 Sex hormones, principally testosterone and estradiol (a potent form of estrogen), are among the most influential of these conductors.
 Their presence, or lack thereof, directly impacts the function and maintenance of cardiomyocytes, endothelial cells, and VSMCs.

 In the heart muscle itself, these hormones influence how cardiomyocytes manage energy and protect themselves from stress.
 A decline in these hormonal signals, which occurs naturally with age, can lead to a less responsive and more vulnerable cardiovascular system.